readmeio/openapi-workshop/exercises/3_defining_a_post_endpoint/readme.md

-Now we’re going to define a **POST** endpoint.
-In “paths” , add a key called `"/hoot"` and add this object:
+Now we're going to define a **POST** endpoint.
+In "paths" , add a key called `"/hoot"` and add this JSON object:

 ```
 {